Eating Out and Takeaways in Weymouth

 Weymouth Harbour

 Kick back and take in the waterside views at bustling Weymouth Harbour.
-Boats come and go, fisherman off load their catch and people while away the time crabbing by dropping lines over the harbour walls.
+Boats come and go, fisherman off-load their catch and people while away the time crabbing by dropping lines over the harbour walls.

-You’ll find a mixture of traditional pubs as well as modern restaurants and cafés all along the harbour side.
+You’ll find a mixture of traditional pubs as well as modern restaurants and cafés all along the harbourside.
 If the weather is nice, you’ll want to choose one with outside seating or a terrace overlooking the water.

 Weymouth Esplanade